alvarosg88/eyes-tracking-mouse-threejs/README.md

 # Instructions

-1. Download or clone the repo and run index.html on a local server.
+1. Download or clone the source code and run it on a local web server.
 2. Have fun :)